rlewan/terraform-playground/README.md

 ### State storage

-You'll need to manually create a storage bucket on your cloud account – This is where Terraform will maintain infrastructure state information.
+You'll need to manually create a storage bucket on your cloud account – this is where Terraform will maintain infrastructure state information.
 See [`main.tf`](./main.tf) for names that should be used.

 ### Terraform initialisation